Vítor Ladeiras

-Vítor Hugo Correia Ladeiras (born 10 April 1992) is a Portuguese footballer who plays for União Desportiva Alta de Lisboa as a midfielder.
+Vítor Hugo Correia Ladeiras (born 10 April 1992) is a Portuguese former footballer who played as a midfielder.

 Club career

 Born in Sintra, Lisbon District, Ladeiras spent eight years in C.F.
 Estrela da Amadora's youth system after joining at the age of 10.
 He started his senior career with neighbouring Real SC, in the fourth division.

-In June 2013, Ladeiras signed with Singaporean club Tampines Rovers FC after a short trial, being joined in the adventure by countrymen Diogo Caramelo and André Martins.
-He scored his first as a professional on 20 September, playing the full 90 minutes and contributing to a 3–1 home win against Tanjong Pagar United FC.
+In June 2013, Ladeiras signed for Singaporean club Tampines Rovers FC following a short trial, being joined in the adventure by his countrymen Diogo Caramelo and André Martins.
+He scored his only goal as a professional on 20 September, playing the full 90 minutes and closing a 3–1 home win against Tanjong Pagar United FC.